TestardR/cron_scheduler_golang/README.md

 j.Schedule() function initializing cronjobs is hardly testable as cronjobs are long lasting tasks that require long lasting tests to properly tests, which I did not implement.

-However, I have tested nextTimeToRun function which holds the time computation to the next of our cronjobs, which is half of the critical feature to test.
+However, I have tested nextTimeToRun function which holds the time computation to the next of our cronjobs, which is half of the critical features to test.

 ```
 cronscheduler/internal/cron     0.028s  coverage: 66.2% of statements